 Tender pieces of succulent lamb with chunky vegetables and rich gravy swimming in a bread “cauldron”.
 A perfect Halloween lamb stew recipe for your witches and wizards!
-This easy recipe in collaboration with Try Lamb includes pressure cooker, stove top and slow cooker instructions.
+This easy recipe includes pressure cooker, stovetop and slow cooker instructions.

 I am so excited to share this recipe with you!
 I may have mentioned it once or twice before, on the blog, but I absolutely love Halloween.
 I love playing with my food too, so I’m thrilled to be sharing this spooky Halloween recipe with you!

 Regular readers will remember that over the last few years I worked with Tasty, Easy Lamb, bringing you delicious and easy lamb recipes on a regular basis.
 I’m pleased to tell you that they’ve re-branded and are now known as Try Lamb, and I’m delighted to be working with them again.
 Over the coming months, I’ll be bringing you a series of new, exciting lamb recipes including this Halloween lamb with ale stew served in a bread “cauldron”.

 This is a perfect Halloween recipe for any witches and wizards you may be entertaining this Halloween.
 I made my rye and caraway seed giant bread rolls with some cuttlefish ink to turn it black, a proper witches cauldron, but you could easily pick up some of your favourite bread rolls in your local bakery or supermarket.
 Something dark and wholegrain would really compliment this recipe well.

 I’ve given three different methods to prepare this stew too.
 I’ve recently added a pressure cooker to my kitchen equipment and I’m loving it – this stew only took 15 minutes to cook in it, and the meat was incredibly tender and delicious.
 You could also cook it on the stove top, or in your slow cooker too.